calcode/calcode.github.io/_posts/2014-01-15-google-adwords-study-guides.md

 title: Google Adwords certification study guides (fundamentals / advanced)
 permalink: google-adwords-study-guides/
 ---
-Updated: 15/01/2014 (Google Partners Program)
+Updated: 17/06/2015 (Google Partners Program)

-Looking to expand your Adwords knowledge?
-Whether or not you actually manage Adwords campaigns, an understanding of how they work and paid media terminology in general is always going to be a benefit to you.
+Looking to expand your Google Adwords knowledge?
+Whether you manage Google Adwords campaigns on a daily basis, or are just learning to learn, a Google Adwords Certification can help.
+The certification will help with your understanding of paid media terminology, how campaigns work provide a method for you to show potential employers what you can do.

-A lot of people will thus look to Google Exams to help with this, as they bundle revision with certification.
-To help with this, I've listed some Google Adwords Certification study guides that may aid in getting you through both the Fundamental and Advanced Search exams.
+Thus, a lot of people look to the Google Adwords Certification to help with this, as they bundle study guides with certification.
+To help you with your exams, I've listed some Google Adwords Certification study guides that will help get you through both the Fundamental and Advanced Search Advertising exams.

-It is perfectly possible to pass your Google Adwords exam without the need for physical guides or online revision packages.
-However if you do need some additional reading or would like something for your desk, check this book - [Google AdWords For Dummies - Amazon](http://www.amazon.co.uk/gp/product/1118115619/ref=as_li_qf_sp_asin_tl?ie=UTF8&amp;camp=1634&amp;creative=6738&amp;creativeASIN=1118115619&amp;linkCode=as2&amp;tag=calsheblo-21).
+It is possible to pass your Google Adwords exam without the need for physical guides or online revision packages.
+However if you do need additional help or would like something for your desk, this book is a great starting point - [Google AdWords For Dummies book](http://www.amazon.co.uk/gp/product/1118115619/ref=as_li_qf_sp_asin_tl?ie=UTF8&amp;camp=1634&amp;creative=6738&amp;creativeASIN=1118115619&amp;linkCode=as2&amp;tag=calsheblo-21).

-Introducing Google Partners program - things have now changed.
+So, where do you sit the exam?

+**Introducing the Google Partners program.**

 - Google Partner Exams are now free!
 This means you don't need to pay for your Adwords exams anymore.
 - The new Google Partners website is designed to allow you to revise and sit the exams, all via one portal.